Jarn/jarn.mkrelease/README.txt

     Select the SCM type.
 Only required if the SCM type cannot be guessed from the argument.

+``-d dist-location, --dist-location=dist-location``
+    An scp destination specification, or an index server configured in ``~/.pypirc``, or an alias name for either.
+    This option may be specified more than once.

 ``-s, --sign``
     Sign the release with GnuPG.

 ``-i identity, --identity=identity``
     The GnuPG identity to sign with.

-``-d dist-location, --dist-location=dist-location``
-    An scp destination specification, or an index server configured in ``~/.pypirc``, or an alias name for either.
-    This option may be specified more than once.

 ``-p, --push``
-    Push local changes upstream (Mercurial and Git only).
+    Push changes upstream (Mercurial and Git).

+``-e, --develop``
+    Allow version number extensions.

 ``-q, --quiet``
     Suppress output of setuptools commands.